Home Theatre Installation in Richmond Hill

 Ceiling-mounted 4K projector with motorised or fixed-frame screen, or a wall-mounted display with fully concealed wiring.

-Receiver, amplifier, and source equipment racked, labelled, and cable-managed — every connection traceable end-to-end.
+Receiver, amplifier, and source equipment racked, labelled, and cable-managed — every connection labeled and traceable from rack to wall plate.

 Bass traps and first-reflection absorption modelled to the room — only where the space calls for it, not blanket coverage.